estii20/aquileia-roman-city/README.md

 The fields are all required to have text entered in the correct format.

 The send message button is styled to encourage the user to submit a message.
-The hover pseudo class reverts the color from # to white to show that the button is active to the user.
+The hover pseudo class reverts the color from to white ` #fafafa ` to show that the button is active to the user.

 The Form connects to the Code Institute Form test site.